Newborns-What to Expect

 Below are instructions to help your newborn session go smoothly!

 • Turn the temperature up a lot!
 It may be pretty warm for us, but babies will sleep SO much better with all the posing when they are warm.
 I will have my space heater, but 74 degrees is probably just fine for Summer, and 76-78 in the winter.
-During the summer, I hate to have you turn it up too much, so do what's comfortable to you and we will use the space heater for baby.
-If it gets too uncomfortable for us, we will just use the space heater.
-We can even do some outdoor photos if you're comfortable with that as well (if it's warm outside).
+During the summer, I hate to have you turn it up too much, so do what's comfortable for you, and we will use the space heater for baby if needed.
+When weather is warm, we can even do some outdoor photos if you're comfortable with that as well.

-• If you and your spouse and any other children or pets want to be in any photos, that’s great.
-I recommend wearing muted tones, like grays, off white, navy, light blue, cream, etc. Black is fine too, but I think those other colors are softer, and allow baby to stand out even more.
+• I recommend wearing muted tones, like grays, off white, navy, light blue, cream, etc. Black is fine too, but I think those other colors are softer and allow baby to stand out even more.
 Ultimately, I want you to be comfortable, so wear what you feel best in.
-I prefer a more casual look overall, but not too casual (generally no polos or camping/fishing shirts for then men, and no t-shirts for ladies).
-Maxi dresses, and long sleeved items usually photograph well for mom.
+I prefer a more casual look overall, but not too casual (generally no polos or camping/fishing shirts for men, and no t-shirts for ladies).
+Maxi dresses and long sleeved items usually photograph well for mom.
 I’m happy to help narrow down what will photograph best if you want to wait until I get there to decide.